-Pay with hard money.
+Pay with money upfront.

 How is this possible?
 How much cash?
 Who has this kind of money?

-You are right to think that no one may buy anything with cash these days.
+You are right to think that no one buys anything with cash these days.

-When you buy an old house that no one wants, it just means that no one else is willing to invest in the property to improve it.
-All you need to do is to work with an excellent contractor to get everything in order.
-Improve on it, so you can get an average homebuyer gets a move-in ready home.
+When you buy an old house that no one wants in an up-and-coming neighborhood – it just means that no one else will invest in the property to improve it.

-The truth is the reality T.V. stars make things look incredibly easy.
+The truth is the reality TV stars make things look incredibly easy.

-T.V. shows have a few episode segments to shoot the video clip.
-Hence they can make a hefty return over a relatively short time frame (by the time an episode ends!)
+Hence, TV investors can make a hefty return over a relatively short time frame (by the time an episode ends!)